dominicsayers/dominicsayers.github.com/cv.md

 Neural Alpha is a specialist software consultancy with both financial services and ESG clients.

-### Interim CTO (March 2022-present)
+### Chief Product & Technology Officer (March 2022-present)

-The permanent CTO had chosen to leave the company so Neural Alpha brought me in as a proven problem solver to navigate a way forward.
-The former CTO was a hands-on engineer and the maturity of process below what was ideal.
-I have identified the problem areas and am putting in place a robust plan to steer the company into a more sustainable future in technology terms.
-We will address team structure and separation of duties, redundancy of people (no single points of failure) and of process (failsafe, repeatable and automated).
-The team I am building is capable of restoring client relationships where they have begun to suffer and expanding into new products when the need arises.
+Neural Alpha brought me in on an interim basis to retain key clients and ensure stability and continuity of delivery.
+The former CTO was a hands-on engineer and the maturity of process was way below what was ideal.
+I identified the problem areas and put in place a robust plan to steer the company into a more sustainable future in technology terms.
+We have addressed team structure and separation of duties, redundancy of people (no single points of failure) and of process (failsafe, repeatable and automated).
+The team I am building has made good progress in restoring the key client relationships and we are jointly planning a long-term programme of work.

+We are now in a phase of both expanding activities with existing clients, but also bringing our own data products to market.
+I have small teams working in both areas so I am maintaining a balance between being an active contributor while allowing the team leads the room to take responsibility for their area.

 ## Excession Technologies